 You can create an Identify project by doing any of the following:

-- Open a project in the Synplify, Synplify Pro, Synplify Premier, or Certify synthesis tool and then launch the Identify instrumentor directly from the synthesis tool. - Explicitly open the Identify instrumentor and import an existing Synopsys FPGA synthesis project.
+- Open a project in the Synplify Pro synthesis tool and then launch the Identify instrumentor directly from the synthesis tool. - Explicitly open the Identify instrumentor and import an existing Synplify Pro synthesis project.